reggi/node-reggi/docs/module-assign.md

 [![Build Status](https://travis-ci.org/reggi/module-harvest.svg?branch=master)](https://travis-ci.org/reggi/module-assign) [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

-Assign a module name to a local javascript file.
+Assign a local javascript file to a module of it's very own.
 Have you ever wanted to `require()` a file absolutely as a module, but without installing or linking it?
 This program has you covered.

 ```
 npm install module-assign -g